valancej/documentation/_docker/getting-started/getting-started-part-four.md

 This can create some problems.
 What if you want to create a service responsible for generating all your production assets, or what if you prepare your database in one service and need it to remain the same in the next step when you run your tests?

 That's where volumes come in.
 A volume is mounted on the host, "underneath" your containers, and you can specify which containers can read from volumes defined by other services.
 This lets you artifact data, generate assets and pass data between services easily - while keeping your services and steps isolated like you would want for a truly high-integrity CI process.
+Note that volumes are standard Docker functionality, not Codeship-specific.

 ![Volume/Host/Container Diagram]({{ site.baseurl }}/images/gettingstarted/sharedhostvolume.png)